SubGame-Network/subscan-essentials/README.md

 It's developed by the Subscan team and used in subscan.io.
 Developers are free to use the codebase to extend functionalities and develop unique user experiences for their audiences.

+## SubGame Note

+[SubGame](http://www.subgame.org/) fork this project is used to develop research and feed back to the original author.

+Research direction:
+- Substrate FRAME framework
+- Substrate RPC client
+- Substrate application tools

 ## Contents

 - [Feature](#Feature)